 Every time I have had to reschedule, I've been given new information I had no clue I didn't know.
 Frankly, I've been mushroomed - - - I've been kept in the dark and had (manure) thrown on me.

-Thus, I have canceled the appointment.
-Further, I have a large number of questions that I insist must be answered, starting with:
+Thus, I have canceled the latest appointment.
+Further, I have a large number of questions that I insist on being answered.
+NB: "I don't know" is an answer.

 Which prodecure do I need to fast for?
 Why do you need me to fast?

 VERY IMPORTANT NOTE!!: Other than the preceeding questions, I have been given enough info on the mechanics; what I need to know is the human side of things; i.e. what it feels like, what should (and might) I experience, what is the interaction between human and machine like?
-I need and insist on human aspect answers.
+I need and human aspect answers.
 What is the physical experience?
-I accept you cannot predict my mental and emotional responses, but what are you are you able to say about the experiential side?
+I accept you cannot predict my mental and emotional responses, but what are you able to say about the experiential side?

 DO NOT COPY/PASTE FROM A STANDARD DOCUMENT.
 Since I am a human being, I insist on human-oriented replies.
 Boiler-plate "bedbug letters" won't do.